 decorator provides additional instructions.
 The translate

-decorator can support 'y'/'n' inputs as well as language codes, just like the translate
+decorator can support 'y' and 'n' inputs as well as language codes, just like the translate

 tag.